Create a Service Connection to Enable Access between Mobile

 users cannot connect to the remote networks.
 In addition, the mobile

 users in different geographic areas cannot connect to each other

 you add a service connection, the service connection connects the

 mobile users and the remote networks in a hub-and-spoke network.

-case where a service connection of this type is useful is when the service
+case where a service connection of this type is useful is when the

-an example of this network deployment.
+shows an example of this network deployment.

 a second service connection that is closer to the mobile users creates